 New York state law defines harassment as any conduct intended to annoy, threaten, intimidate, or alarm another person.
 If that sounds like your situation, you should know there are steps you can take to resolve the situation—including calling the police if you are ever physically in danger.
 Here's what you can do.

-[Editor’s Note: An earlier version of this post was published in September 2019.
-We are presenting it again with updated information for September 2020.]
+[Editor’s Note: An earlier version of this post was published in September 2020.
+We are presenting it again as part of our holiday Best of Brick week.]

 1. Talk it out